neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 SQL state: 23503
 ```

 The `RESTRICT` action is similar to the `NO ACTION`.
 The difference only arises when you define the foreign key constraint as `DEFERRABLE` with an `INITIALLY DEFERRED` or `INITIALLY IMMEDIATE` mode.
-We’ll discuss more on this in the upcoming tutorial.
+We'll discuss more on this in the upcoming tutorial.

 ### SET NULL